Wankel Rotary Engines – I understand rotary engines can only run on gasoline?

 A great example of our success in achieving this is our 40S engine, which can run either fuel seamlessly as can be seen in this video.

-For further information on AIE’s multi-fuel engines, please see our website https://www.aieuk.com/products/
+https://youtu.be/a0hXa8wqoEAFor further information on AIE’s multi-fuel engines, please see our website http://www.aieuk.com/products/

 This article is part of a question and answer series which can be found at: Ten inaccurate preconceptions about Wankel rotary engines discussed.